 Each form or control that you create using WOW Extensions includes a set of initial properties and values.
 During design time, you can change and customize the property settings.
 Once you have modified the property values for a form or a control, you may want to save the new settings and reuse them "globally" in other projects.
-Global default property settings for controls are those that have been customized and saved using the Save Properties | For Global Use command on the Control, Form, or Options menus, and stored in the WOW runtime initialization file, wowrt.ini (see page 17).
+Global default property settings for controls are those that have been customized and saved using the Save Properties | For Global Use command on the Control, Form, or Options menus, and stored in the WOW initialization file, cblwow.ini.